-If your hard disk partition not recognized or not showing up on Windows 10, don't worry.
-On this page, we collected three major disk partition not showing or recognized by Windows problems, listed the causes of these issues, and offered respective solutions to help you make hard drive partition show up and work normally again.
+If your hard disk partition is not recognized or not showing up on Windows 11/10, don't worry.
+On this page, we collected three major disk partitions not showing or recognized by Windows problems, listed the causes of these issues, and offered respective solutions to help you make the hard drive partition show up and work normally again.

 |Workable Solutions||Step-by-step Troubleshooting|

 |The Selected Partition Was Not Created by Windows||Convert Disk to GPT...Full steps|

 |GPT Partition Not Recognized Windows 10||Method 1.
 Set GPT as Boot Drive in BIOS

 |Disk Partition Not Showing in Windows||Method 1.
 Perform Partition Recovery in Unallocated Space

 Error: Disk Partitions Not Showing up in Windows 11/10